Tech Tips

 Dale, you have been a great help over & over.
 Now I have a real problem with my triple step on my 2002 Newmar Mountain Aire.

-The step folds up & down just fine, but the step motor has a gear problem (plastic assy broke) .
-The motor works just fine but cant buy new motor assy for step.
+The step folds up & down just fine, but the step motor has a gear problem (plastic assy broke).
+The motor works just fine but you can't buy a new motor assy for step.
 Step # 909508000.
-I looked on internet & only found possible elrctric window lift motor (Ford) I went to my Napa store & they could not match unit & no numbers on motor other than Kwikee pt # 9551 (high torque).
-I went to Ford, they said looked like it was for a Ford , might be for a older unit vehicle but could not tell since could not read any Ford numbers.
+I looked on the internet & only found a possible electric window lift motor (Ford) I went to my Napa store & they could not match the unit & no numbers on the motor other than Kwikee pt # 9551 (high torque).
+I went to Ford, they said looked like it was for a Ford, might be for an older unit vehicle but could not tell since could not read any Ford numbers.
 They stated Pep Boys may carry a gear repair kit.
-Pep boys does not carry such an animal.
-Now went to a RV dealer & they called Kwikee .
-They state with 3 step # I have would take a upgrade kit # 909776000.
-Dealer wanted $355.00 for said kit.
+Pep Boys does not carry such an animal.
+Now I went to an RV dealer & they called Kwikee.
+They state with 3 steps # it would take an upgrade kit # 909776000.
+The dealer wanted $355.00 for the said kit.

 6-10-2011

-After talking with you I went to the internet and looked in the IRV2 Newmar blog.
-Some nice fellow replaced his motor only, it is a 86-95 left front window lift motor for a Ford Taurus, I Went to ordered a motor part # bk665-1395.
-I Installed motor, voila it now works like new.
-It's pPossible the original problem was caused when the "C" clip broke on large gear, causing the plate to tilt & take out plastic gear in motor.
-If anyone else has had problem please pass this on.
+After talking with you I went to the internet and looked at the IRV2 Newmar blog.
+Some nice fellow replaced his motor only, it is an 86-95 left front window lift motor for a Ford Taurus, I Went to order a motor part # bk665-1395.
+I Installed motor, and voila it now works like new.
+It's possible the original problem was caused when the "C" clip broke on the large gear, causing the plate to tilt & take out the plastic gear in the motor.
+If anyone else has had a problem please pass this on.

 6-12-2011 - The How To